-- generally feeling stiff, especially when you wake up
+- feeling stiff, especially when you wake up

 - sleeping badly

-You may find you have other symptoms and related conditions that can be associated with fibromyalgia.
+Other symptoms and health conditions can be associated with fibromyalgia.
 These include:

 - anxiety and depression